-COUPONS:
+1. COUPONS:

-1. Manufacturer's Coupon: If a consumer purchases a product from a local retailer using a manufacturer's coupon as described in the facts, and the price charged the consumer by the retailer is reduced by the value assigned the coupon by the manufacturer, then the total amount received by the retailer from the consumer and the manufacturer is includable in "gross proceeds of sales", and therefore, subject to the sales tax.
-For example, if an item normally sells for \$5.00 and the customer pays \$4.00 and presents a manufacturer's coupon valued at \$1.00, then the sales tax is based on \$5.00 ("gross proceeds of sale") since the retailer receives \$4.00 from the customer and \$1.00 from the manufacturer.
-If the retailer receives any additional money from the manufacturer as a result of accepting and processing the manufacturer's coupon (i.e. processing allowance), the additional money is also a part of "gross proceeds of sale" and subject to the sales tax.
-For example, if the retailer in the above example receives an 8 cent processing allowance from the manufacturer as well as \$4.00 from the customer and \$1.00 from the manufacturer for the coupon, then the sales tax is based on \$5.08, the total amount received by the retailer as a result of the sale.
+(a) Manufacturer's Coupon: If a consumer purchases a product from a local retailer using a manufacturer's coupon as described in the facts, and the price charged the consumer by the retailer is reduced by the value assigned the coupon by the manufacturer, then the total amount received by the retailer from the consumer and the manufacturer is includable in "gross proceeds of sales," and therefore, subject to the sales tax.
+For example, if an item normally sells for \$5.00 and the customer pays \$4.00 and presents a manufacturer's coupon valued at \$1.00, then the sales tax is based on \$5.00 ("gross proceeds of sale") since the retailer receives \$4.00 from the customer and \$1.00 from the manufacturer

+Note: If the retailer receives any additional money from the manufacturer as a result of accepting and processing the manufacturer's coupon (i.e. a processing allowance), the additional money, based on longstanding administrative policy, is not a part of "gross proceeds of sale" and therefore not subject to the sales tax.
+For example, if the retailer in the above example receives an 8 cent processing allowance from the manufacturer as well as \$4.00 from the customer and \$1.00 from the manufacturer for the coupon, then the sales tax is based on \$5.00.
+The 8 cent processing fee is not a part of "gross proceeds of sale" and therefore not subject to the sales tax

-2. Self-Redeeming Coupon: If a consumer purchases a product from a local retailer using a retailer's self-redeeming coupon as described in the facts, and the price charged the consumer by the retailer is reduced by the value assigned the coupon by the retailer, then the amount received by the retailer from the consumer is includable in "gross proceeds of sales," and therefore, subject to the sales tax.
+(b) Self-Redeeming Coupon: If a consumer purchases a product from a local retailer using a retailer's self-redeeming coupon as described in the facts, and the price charged the consumer by the retailer is reduced by the value assigned the coupon by the retailer, then the amount received by the retailer from the consumer is includable in "gross proceeds of sales," and therefore, subject to the sales tax.
 The value of the retailer's self-redeeming coupon is not includable in "gross proceeds of sales," and therefore, not subject to the sales tax.
 For example, if an item normally sells for \$5.00 and the customer pays \$4.00 and presents the store's self-redeeming's coupon valued at \$1.00, then the sales tax is based on \$4.00 ("gross proceeds of sale") since the retailer only receives the \$4.00 from the customer.

-DISCOUNT CARD PROGRAMS:
+2. DISCOUNT CARD PROGRAMS: